Bhedetar

 Bhedetar (translation: Sheep's Butte) is a village development committee in Dhankuta District in the Koshi Province of eastern Nepal.
 The main settlement began when the Dharan - Dhankuta Highway was completed in 1982.
 At the time of the 1991 Nepal census it had a population of 2643 people living in 513 individual households.
-It is 1,420 meters high from the sea level.
-It is actually on the border line of Sunsari and Dhankuta districts.
+It is 1,420 meters above sea level.
+The village is on the border of Sunsari and Dhankuta districts.

 Attractions

 Bhedetar is a developing tourist spot.
-It is a small hill station just 16 kilometers away from Dharan Sub-metropolis.
-It has unpredictable weather - one moment it hides itself in the blanket of thick fog and another moment it reveals itself as the crown of urban Dharan. it is also known as a transit point to the namaste jharna, which is a waterfall.
+It is a small hill station just 16 kilometers from Dharan Sub-metropolis.
+It is also known as a transit point to the Namaste Falls.

-Nepal Television has a High Power Transmitter Station at Bhedetar which broadcasts different Channels of Nepal Television.
-Transmissions are not only received by the Bhedetar but also neighbouring places.
+Nepal Television has a high power transmitter station at Bhedetar which broadcasts different channels.
+Transmissions are not only received in Bhedetar but also neighbouring places.